“When can I ask for more paid vacation?”

 But what’s important is that you identify which things are most valuable to you so you can focus the negotiation on those things.
 If you don’t explicitly do this, the company will do it for you.

-The company has a list too
+The company also has a list of priorities for the salary negotiation

 Their list is ordered from the least to most expensive things for them to give: